the very basics

 The sport came to Canada in the late 70's and was prominent in the Western provinces before gaining popularity nationwide in the early 80's.
 Today, the Canadian BMX Association sanctions over 20 tracks across Western Canada, each one with an exciting and challenging race course for you to explore.
 Double-jumps, table-tops and even exciting 'Pro' Sections are all part of the formula.

 What you need

 In order to compete in a BMX race there are certain pieces of equipment you need, and some paper work to do.
 First of all you need a BMX bike, preferably a BMX race bike.
 The bike must have a number plate of the proper colour with the correct number on it.
-There is a new number plate system in place for 2017.
-If you are using a "P", "AB", or "N" plate for this season this DOES NOT apply to you.
-If you are using a "Birthday" plate, (you were born May 12th so your plate reads "512") you will be required to change your number.
-With the new UCI licenses they have changed your UCI code from what it used to be.
-So you will change your plate number to the last 3 digits on your UCI license.
-If you need one, we have some.
+Your plate number is the last 3 digits on your UCI license.
+If you need a plate, we have some available for a small fee.
 Park/trick bikes are usable provided they don't have pegs and have a rear brake, but the wider tires and heavy weight make them slower.
 If you don't have a bike, YEGBMX does have a large fleet of loaner bikes available on a first come-first served basis, and we do have a group purchase option available through Haro that gets you a sizeable discount.

 You will also need a certified full face helmet, full finger gloves, tear resistant full length pants (NO DENIM), and a long sleeve jersey or shirt.
 Again, if you are unprepared we have all of this available to loan out.
 Shorts are acceptable but shin and knee protection MUST be worn as well.